Examination of background effects on light-nuclei yield ratio in relativistic heavy-ion collisions: Phase-space distribution and light-nuclei production

 The second cumulant-generating function, $\ln \phi(\bm{t})$, can be compared with the generating functional of the connected diagrams, $W[J]$, in the field theory, and the cumulants can be regarded as the connected contributions of the moments which cannot be explained by the lower-order cumulants.

-A remarkable fact is that, given that the cumulants of all the orders are well-defined and known, the original distribution $\rho(\bm{z})$ can be uniquely reconstructed by the set of cumulants through the inverse Fourier transform of the characteristic function:
+A remarkable fact is that, given that the cumulants of all the orders are well-defined and known and that the series \eqref{eq:cf1} is convergent in a neighborhood of $\bm{t}=0$ (see Refs.~\cite{Akhiezer:1965,Devroye:1986} for the necessary and sufficient condition called Carleman's condition), the original distribution $\rho(\bm{z})$ can be uniquely reconstructed by the set of cumulants through the inverse Fourier transform of the characteristic function:

 which justifies the discussion using an arbitrary distribution just with moments and cumulants.

 As an example, let us consider the general Gaussian distribution of $m$ variables:

 with $\bm{z}_c \eqdef \langle\bm{z}\rangle_c = \langle\bm{z}\rangle$ and $G \eqdef \langle \bm{z}\bm{z}^\mathrm{T}\rangle_c = \mathrm{Cov}_{\bm{zz}}$ being the mean and the covariance matrix of $\bm{z}$, respectively.
 It is ready to calculate the all-order cumulants using the definition of the characteristic function~\eqref{eq:cf1}: